terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 - `compute_profile_id` -
 - `compute_resource_id` -
 - `domain_id` - ID of the domain to assign to the host.
+- `domain_name` - The fully qualified domain name of the host.
+This is a computed, read-only value.
 - `enable_bmc` - Enables PMI/BMC functionality.
 On create and update calls, having this enabled will force a host to poweroff, set next boot to PXE and power on.
 Defaults to `false`.
 - `environment_id` - ID of the environment to assign to the host.
 - `hostgroup_id` - ID of the hostgroup to assign to the host.